szarka/RWUEcon102/Fall2014/Exam1Review.md

 This is an example of a price ceiling.
 This price ceiling is binding, so your graph should show that the quantity demanded exceeds the quantity supply at a price of $0.90.
 In other words, there is *excess demand* (or a *shortage*).

 Since price can no longer ration access to apples effectively, the situation will be resolved some other way.
 For example, a black market in apples may arise (and price may be higher than $1 on the black market!); apples suppliers may engage in costless discrimination ("no apples for you"); apples buyers may waste time standing in line; and the apples that are sold may not reach the buyers who value them most in dollar terms.

+## Survivor Comparative Advantage

+Alice's opportunity cost of producing nuts is 1/5 of a peccary per 2 kg of nuts, or 1/10 peccary per kg.
+Bob's opportunity cost of producing nuts is 1/4 of a peccary per kg of nuts.
+Since Bob's cost is lower, he has the comparative advantage in nut production, and he should specialize in producing nuts while Alice hunts the wild, delicious peccary.
+(Mmm... bacon...)

+You could, of course, get to the same answer by calculating the cost of peccary production.

+## “I Rob Banks”

+This question is a bit of a curveball, but the key is to think about the *marginal* effect of the two options.

+If this were Floyd's first crime, shooting the bank guard would add (on average) 15 years to Floyd's sentence if caught.
+But, since Floyd will be subject to the Three Strikes law, he now faces life in prison either way.
+Unless shooting the guard increases Floyd's chances of getting caught a great deal, this is now a more attractive option.
+Paradoxically, a law like this *could* increase the severity of the crimes commited.